maiakotrosits {at} gmail.com

 on Twitter: @maiakotro

-Maia Kotrosits is a scholar of Christianity within the social and cultural world of the ancient Mediterranean.
+Maia Kotrosits is a scholar of ancient Christianity and the larger social and cultural world of the ancient Mediterranean.
 Her work integrates ancient history with contemporary cultural studies, drawing especially from diaspora, postcolonial, psychoanalytic, gender, and queer theories.

-Her most recent book is The Lives of Objects: Material Culture, Experience, and the Real in the History of Early Christianity.
+Her most recent books are The Lives of Objects: Material Culture, Experience, and the Real in the History of Early Christianity and Theory, History, and the Study of Religion in Late Antiquity.

 What appears real to us?